angulardart/angular_components/README.md

 ## Preview Release

-These are the AngularDart components that Google uses to build many of its web applications.
+These are the AngularDart components that Google uses to build the sophisticated, mission-critical apps that bring in much of Google’s revenue.

-These components are a productive and stable set of widgets, contributed to by hundreds of Googlers.
-Being able to debug your apps across all layers in Dart, supporting tree shaking for minimal code size, and strict latency policies make them an excellent fit for AngularDart projects.
+This productive and stable set of widgets, contributed to by hundreds of Googlers, make debugging and deploying your app easier.
+Strict latency and testing policies make these widgets an excellent fit for AngularDart projects.

 Only a small fragment of all the components is available right now.
-We want developers to have an opportunity to play around with the package as soon as possible.
+We want developers to be able to use the package as soon as possible.

 * ✓ `<glyph>`
 * ✓ `<material-button>`